chrisdanielwise/AirBnB_clone_v2/README.md

 The goal of the project is to deploy on your server a simple copy of the AirBnB website.

 You won’t implement all the features, only some of them to cover all fundamental concepts of the higher level programming track.
+This would help sharpen your skill as a programmer.
 After 4 months, you will have a complete web application composed by:

     A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)